NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2BB(A)
   - Has guard from 1-22
   - Has one hitbox active frame removed from the end
+- 2A
+  - Flags adjusted to match the animation better
+  - Cannot sub during the animation
+  - Unscaled damage applies to both players
+  - Cannot be cancelled
+- A2A can be hit at the peak of his jump
+- 6B(B) has four frames less endlag
+- 6BA(B)
+  - High crush added
+  - Recovery sped up
+- 6A has high crush on 9-21
+- 6A(A) has more stun
+- 6A(B) added as 2B with follow ups
+- 6AA(A) launches on hit and block
+- 4A window improved
+- Act4A comes out quicker and ends quicker
 - 8B
   - High crushes on landing
   - 4 less recovery frames
-- RA
-  - First projectile appears one frame sooner
-  - Gap between the two changed to be 1 frame (from 2)
-- RB
-  - Changed to strong and pushes on block
-  - Bigger hitbox
 - JB
   - Launches instead of staggers
   - Hitboxes slightly bigger
-- 6A has high crush on 9-21
-- 6A(A) has more stun
-- 6A(B) added as 2B with follow ups
-- 6AA(A) launches on hit and block
-- 4A window improved
-- Act4A comes out quicker and ends quicker
-- 2A
-  - Flags adjusted to match the animation better
-  - Cannot sub during the animation
-  - Unscaled damage applies to both players
-  - Cannot be cancelled
-- A2A can be hit at the peak of his jump
 - 5X
   - Activator has the hitbox appear 4 frames sooner
   - Begins moving 3 frames sooner